 Our Verdict

-Tiny Tiger Chunks wet cat food receives the Cat Food Advisor rating, 2.5 stars.
+Tiny Tiger Chunks product range is made of 12 recipes which all receive the Cat Food Advisor rating, 2.5 stars.

 Although most products in the range contain more than one protein source, the bulk of the recipes are made up of meat by-products.
 An affordable choice for cat parents, however, a risk for any cats prone to food sensitivities.